pencil-code/pencil-code/doc/paper/paper.md

 # High-level functionality

+%JS: I find the paragraph below a bit long.
+It is basically a list, that is repeated
+%JS: more or less in the next paragraph.
+%JS: Maybe one could rather list the different fields of research here: solar/stellar
+%JS: physics, dynamo theory, ISM physics, turbulence, cosmology,...
 An idea about the range of available modules can be obtained by inspecting the examples under pencil-code/samples/, which include Cartesian and spherical shell convection with Kramers opacities,